kevinAlbs/DemonHunter/README.md

 - Add spikes [done]
 - implement enemy and player death (enemies need not be removed from the linked list since they can just be removed after they are offscreen)
 - Add other three enemies [done]
-- Add multiple shots which end on collision
+- Add multiple shots which end on collision [done]
 - Add barrel roll (dodges fire + jump) [done]
 - Add particles
 - Add HUD